 Take a sensible and safe approach to spending

 College is a great opportunity to start building good spending habits by actively managing your own debit and credit cards.
-The Wells Fargo Cash Back℠ card may be used to purchase your school and personal supplies and enables you to earn cash rewards.
+The Wells Fargo Cash Back℠ card is a credit card that may be used to purchase your school and personal supplies and enables you to earn cash rewards.
 As with any type of debit or credit card, it’s important to consider fraud risk.
 Be sure to know the contents of your wallet in case it gets lost or stolen and carry only what you need.

 Listing your expenses and putting together a budget to cover them can help make sure you don’t run out of money before finals.